lucaneviani/Datapulse/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues.**

-Instead, please report them via email to: [your-email@example.com]
+Instead, please report them via:
+- **Email**: Create a GitHub Security Advisory (preferred)
+- **GitHub**: Use "Security" tab → "Report a vulnerability"

 You should receive a response within 48 hours.
-If for some reason you do not, please follow up via email to ensure we received your original message.
+If for some reason you do not, please follow up to ensure we received your original message.

 Please include the following information: